About

 James enjoys cycling and cross country skiing, but has foresworn the latter as it always seemed to involve getting up before 6 am.

-In 2005 he ventured into the graphic novel field and wrote and illustrated Nil: A Land Beyond Belief.
+In 2005 he wrote and illustrated Nil: A Land Beyond Belief.
 He followed that up with a quarterly comic book about a butt-kicking librarian.
+Next was Warlord of Io, a sci-fi epic following a kid emperor who just wanted to be a rock star.
 He's high-concept all the way.

 Humble and modest to a fault, James rarely waves about the awards he has won in front of guests to his home.
 He spends his time drinking coffee, loitering in art galleries and other public buildings, and writing wild and outlandish bios.